Whether dancing around the living room on a rainy day or singing along to the radio, school-age kids love listening to — and participating in — music.

 Whether you choose to begin instrument lessons or not, your child should get some music instruction at school.
 Elementary school should provide opportunities to sing, play instruments, listen to music, and understand the role music plays in our culture.
 Your child also will probably get some basic instruction in reading music, writing music, and understanding music theory.

 Most grade schools also have a choir or band.
-If not, churches or community organizations often have musical groups open to kids.
+If your child's school doesn't have a music program, churches or community music schools and other organizations may have music instruction and musical groups open to kids.

 Music is inherent in all of us.
 In fact, researchers now think it may predate language in human development.
 So whether your child becomes a concert pianist or simply enjoys singing in the shower, encourage that love of music!

 |American Academy of Pediatrics (AAP) The AAP is committed to the health and well-being of infants, adolescents, and young adults.
 The website offers news articles and tips on health for families.|